-Our school uses SIMS (an electronic management information system) to keep attendance registers to ensure they are as accurate as possible and can be easily analysed and shared with the appropriate authorities.
+Our school uses SIMS (an electronic management information system) to keep attendance registers to ensure they are as accurate as possible and can be easily analysed and shared with the appropriate authorities including local authority and the Department of Education.
 Designated staff members (usually class teachers) will take the attendance register at the start of each school day and at the start of the afternoon session.
 Staff members input data into registers diligently and accurately.
 They understand their role in the context of, on-going absence monitoring, reducing pupils' absence and working with families and other staff following the ethos and practises outlined in this policy.